EnergyCitizen/ai_victron_dbus_api/CONTRIBUTING.md

 **PR Description Should Include**:
 - Summary of changes
-- Which persona benefits (Mauk, Installer, or both)
+- Which persona benefits (AI Developer, Installer, or both)
 - Testing performed (which Venus OS devices)
 - Related issues or guides
 - Screenshots/examples if applicable